Master of Systems Engineering

 Overview

 The Ohio State University’s 100% online Master of Systems Engineering is designed for working professionals who need a flexible program that will equip them with the skills and knowledge to excel in their industry.
 This technical program will equip you with concepts, principles, tools and methods to model and manage systems engineering projects and programs in any engineering setting.
-Courses in the Master of Systems Engineering programs are designed to develop your understanding of how to manage and model complex systems, collaborate with teams of customers, stakeholders and all engineering disciplines to define and achieve systems requirements, and integrate the people, processes, and technology of complex systems.
+Courses in the Master of Systems Engineering program are designed to develop your understanding of how to manage and model complex systems, collaborate with teams of customers, stakeholders and all engineering disciplines to define and achieve systems requirements, and integrate the people, processes, and technology of complex systems.

 Why should I get my Master of Systems Engineering degree from Ohio State?